LithiumZhou/EfficentWhisper/README.md

 # Introduce

 This repository provides methods for extracting Whisper features and examples for training the ESC-50 dataset based on Whisper-AT.
 This means you can use Whisper to extract features from any dataset and train it.
+I give the ESC-50 dataset as an example。

 ## Qucikstart